How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 How can I be sure I’m okay?

 Experiencing a panic attack can be terrifying and disorienting and lead to the development of ongoing anxiety.
-At the moment, panic attack symptoms can feel so real and so intense it seems impossible that they’re benign.
+At the moment, between the shortness of breath and fear of losing control, panic attack symptoms can feel so real and so intense it seems impossible that they’re benign.
 That’s why so many people end up in the ER annually due to panic attacks.

 It’s always a good idea to call your doctor if you’re experiencing a panic attack, even if it resolves quickly.
 You can describe your symptoms, and they can determine whether a check-up is necessary.
 If you’ve been thoroughly checked out by your doctor and diagnosed with panic attacks, in most cases, you can rest assured that’s what you’re dealing with.
 The symptoms you’re experiencing are real and frightening, but they’re not dangerous.